 These chocolate tacos are made from a delicious homemade chocolate taco shell that you can load up with your favorite fillings!
 Let me tell you, these were downright delicious.
 The idea came from Cooking Light Magazine.
-Unfortunately most magazines that come into this house just collect dust and end up getting donated for projects at school, but I do try to sneak in some time with Cooking Light when I can.

 I melted some chocolate coating and piped a bit along the edges of our tacos and then dipped them in sprinkles.
 After that we simply filled them with vanilla ice cream and toppings.
 So simple, but you could really get creative.
 Think of it as a sundae, in a taco shell!
 Such a fun idea for parties – especially Cinco De Mayo!
 Okay, let me show you how I made them.
 As I said, they are easy, but a bit specific.
 Start off with your ingredients…

 Mix your dry ingredients, then add your wet ingredients.

 The batter reminds me of a very sticky brownie batter.